wafna/kse/docs/Aspects.md

 ```

-We rely on the *Entity* to supply the projection and read the fields.
+We rely on the *Entity* to supply the projection and read the results.
 Here, we only require the presence of an integer *id* field.

 ```kotlin